guyi49/just-for-interest/ietls/talking/object/day2.md

     - Do you like science?
         - I did some experiments, and they left a deep/profound impression on/upon me.
-        - Yes.It m
         - Science and technology have changed the way people live.
-It has also brought some negative effects，such
+It has also brought some negative effects

     - When did you start to learn about science?
         - I did some experiments, and they left a deep/profound impression on/upon me.
         - carbon dioxide
         - I should always write the phenomenon the clear limewater turns turbid
-        - I

     - Which science subject is interesting to you?
         - computer science